[Skip to Content]

 Available from the website.

 This manual provides information about community water fluoridation (CWF) in California.
-It explains what community water fluoridation is and discusses the history of CWF in the state.
+It explains what CWF is and discusses its history in the state.
 It guides users through a step-by-step process of advocating for CWF.
-Topics include strategy, education and advocacy, policymaking, preventing or reversing a rollback, capital funding, and communicating with operations. zzz
+Topics include strategy, education and advocacy, policymaking, preventing or reversing a rollback, capital funding, and communicating with operations.

 More library materials